Aravind45code/github_profile/README.md

 🤖 **Machine Learning & Deep Learning**

 I'm fascinated by the potential of machine learning and deep learning to solve real‑world problems.
 I have worked on projects involving
-Natural language processing
+Natural language processing,
-Neural networks and computer vision
+Neural networks and computer vision.
-Data analytics and predictive modelling
 I enjoy building models and deploying them into scalable systems using the tools in my tech stack.

 💻 **Software Development**